 Naeba is the largest ski resort in the area and in summer, plays host to Japan’s largest music festival – Fuji Rock Festival.
 As such, Echigo-Yuzawa is a convenient transport hub from where to explore a beautiful and entertaining corner of Central Japan.
 Often referred to simply as ‘Yuzawa’, the area surrounding the station is a well-known ‘onsen’ (hot spring) area, with numerous hotels and guesthouses to choose from.

 The following page provides information to assist with moving to and from Echigo-Yuzawa Station as you travel through Central Japan.
-It is not intended to provide complete information about the station or its facilities, but instead, provide some helpful information for travelers enroute to other destinations.
+It is not intended to provide complete information about the station or its facilities, but instead, provide some helpful information for travellers enroute to other destinations.

 Several train lines operate out of Echigo-Yuzawa Station including:

-Joetsu Shinkansen – bound Tokyo and Niigata City
+— JOETSU SHINKANSEN: bound Tokyo and Niigata City

-Of those lines, the Joetsu Shinkansen will be of most interest to international visitors.
+Of those lines, the Joetsu Shinkansen will be of most interest to international visitors:

 Running from Tokyo Station to Niigata Station, the Joetsu Shinkansen stops at the following stations: